Pierce369/CG-webdev-techtest/README.md

 * Lumen
 * PHP artisan

 I have not had the oppurunity to use Laravel/Lumen before, so I wanted to try using them for this project.
 I started with laravel, but was unable to get it installed on my machine due to some issue with wsl I was unable to fix in a timely manner, so I moved onto Lumen.
-I got it installed and running on my machine, and began devlopment of the web app.
+I got it installed and running on my machine much quicker, and began devlopment of the web app.
 I started by creating the database with PHP artisan and created seeders to input the required information.
+I then began on the front end by making a basic webpage.
+I added an ajax call, and updated the webpage to use the call to get the required info.
+I then prettified the webpage.
+Finally I added the backend database restful api.

 ## Running
 Add git repo to your xampp folder at C:\xampp\htdocs